MehdiH7/test/README.md

 This code allows for the automation of publishing content on Instagram using the Instagram Graph API.

-## Prerequisites
+## Dependencies

 - Python 3.x

-- requests
+- requests: A Python library for making HTTP requests.

-- time
+- time: A Python module for time-related operations.

-- json
+- json: A Python module for working with JSON data.

-- urlib.parse
+- urllib.parse: A Python module for parsing URLs.

 ## Getting Started